 There is not much noticeable difference between the cost of both these types of scanners.
 If you add the manual work in the cost then simplex ones become costly.

 On the other hand, if your scanning needs are limited, or if the documents that you scan are generally one-sided, then spending extra on duplex scanner would be futile.

-Both Simplex and Duplex sheetfed scanners are more expensive than flatbed scanners.
+Both Simplex and Duplex sheetfed scanners are more expensive compared to flatbed scanners.

 As far as the quality of the scans go, they are more or less the same.
 That really depends upon the technology used in the scanner.

 As a rule of thumb, the higher the quality you want, the more expensive would be your scanner.
 For professional levels of quality, you are better off with flatbed scanners.
 However, if you want speed, stick to sheetfed scanners.